 - ensure that electoral enrolment forms are available from the Commission's office during business hours

 - provide electoral roll information to MLAs, within their entitlements, in paper and/or electronic form as requested and in a timely manner

 - forward all electoral roll changes to the Australian Electoral Commission for processing promptly once they are received from electors.

-The Electoral Commission will look after personal details in accordance with the Information Privacy Principles of the Commonwealth Privacy Act 1988.
+The Electoral Commission will look after personal details in accordance with the Information Privacy Principles of the Information Privacy Act 2014

 Electoral information and education

 - provide a courteous and informative public information service (telephone and counter) between 9 am and 5 pm on business days

 - respond to all correspondence within 2 weeks